ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

-# Assumptions and caveats log
+# Assumptions, caveats and decisions log

-This log contains a list of assumptions and caveats used in this analysis.
+This log contains a list of assumptions, caveats and decisions used in this analysis.

 ## Definitions